 Before you begin sweating over the issue of finding or creating an adequate substitute for turmeric, stop and take a moment to ask yourself whether this ingredient (or one like it) is really essential to your dish.
 If your dish will be fine without it and that flavoring isn’t vital to the success of the recipe, your best bet is to simply leave out the turmeric and forget worrying about a substitution.
 Many recipes call for small amounts of this ingredient and—in many cases—leaving it out really will not affect your dish negatively.

 As well, some recipes use turmeric as the main seasoning for a dish, relying heavily on the distinctive flavor of this spice.
 Whenever this is the case, the best thing to do is rework your menu, waiting until you have turmeric on hand.
 Dishes such as African-based curries calling for lots of turmeric just don’t work with anything other than the real deal.

 The most common temptation is to use curry powder as a substitute for turmeric.
 The reasoning is simple; curry powders are made up of several spices blended together, one of which is turmeric.

 However, just because curry powder has turmeric in it, that doesn’t always mean it’s the best choice for a substitution.
-Because curry powder contains several spices, it tends to give most dishes a flavor that is much stronger than turmeric alone, and also different than the desired flavor which turmeric would create.
+Because curry powder contains several spices, it tends to give most dishes a flavor that is much stronger than turmeric alone, and also different than the desired flavor that turmeric would create.

 Some recipes can benefit from curry powder as an alternative to turmeric.
 As the chef, it’s up to you to use your best judgment in determining whether or not a particular substitution will make or break your dish.

 If you feel that its sharp, spicy pungency complements your dish, ginger can make an effective turmeric substitute.
 If you opt to use ginger as a substitution, however, be sure to use it sparingly and be aware of the difference in flavor between ginger and turmeric.
 While similar in ways, no ingredient can substitute the flavor of turmeric exactly.